Mobility transition in Berlin

 The Berlin Mobility Law – Roadmap for a sustainable and climate-friendly mobility policy

 A profound change in direction took place in 2017 with the formation of the Senate Department responsible for mobility, in which the ministries of environment, traffic and climate protection (Sen UVK) were merged.
 Taking into account international megatrends, the work has now focused on the three main topics: urbanization, digitization and decarbonisation.
-In February 2018 Berlin then received Germany’s first mobility law, which also decided to increase the promotion of cycling.
+In February 2018 Berlin then initiated Germany’s first mobility law, which also decided to increase the promotion of cycling.
 The cycle traffic network is to be extended, and several cycling routes will be newly built.
 Traffic safety is to be increased by expanding wheel arches and eliminating danger spots.

 The new public transport plan 2019

 In March 2019, there is also a new local transport plan to support mobility transition, with an investment budget of a remarkable 28 billion euros by the year 2030.
 Existing deficits in public transport will be reduced and offers will be improved, as well as intensified networking within the metropolitan region of Berlin-Brandenburg for commuters and commercial traffic.
 The stock of waggons for the subway is to be increased by 30% to 1650, there are 500 new waggons for the S-Bahn, also an extension of cycle lanes.
 Three tram lines will be extended by 85 kilometers and buses will be ordered for 810 million Euro to operate further E-bus lines by 2030.

 Since regional settlement development planning is mainly based on the connection to existing radial railway lines, commuters are expected to see an increase in the number of people transferring from the car.
 There was a clear rejection of the Senate regarding the expectations of the still increasing passenger car traffic, which is still tied to combustion engines.
 Meanwhile a City toll system like in London is under discussion.

 E-Bus der BVG in Berlin